With your support we can give thoroughbred ex-racehorses a new life and purpose

 Each year thousands of horses leave racing, some because they reach the natural end of their career, others through injury or lack of ability.

 Established in 1991, The Thoroughbred Rehabilitation Centre was the UKs first charity dedicated to ex-racehorse welfare, re-training, re-homing and protection for life.
+The Centre is based in Lancashire.

 By appropriately re-training and re-homing ex-racehorses from our base in Lancashire the TRC is proud to provide a secure future for these horses for the rest of their lives.
 Horses are taken either directly from racing and training or from post-racing homes and each horse is assessed individually by a team of professionals before beginning a bespoke re-training programme.